Harsh-Porwal424/LLM_Gradinet_Unlearning/readme.md

     - _minimize_grads_2: Minimizes gradients from the second set.
     - _maximize_grads_1: Maximizes gradients from the first set.
     - _maximize_grads: Maximizes the sum of both gradient sets.
-5.**Checkpointing:** Save model checkpoints periodically to allow for resuming training or to evaluate different stages of the model.
+5. **Checkpointing:** Save model checkpoints periodically to allow for resuming training or to evaluate different stages of the model.